dandoore/mgtman/README.md

 # mgtman
 Update of Andrew Collier's SimCoupe .DSK manipulator for SAM Coupé disk images

-Please only use released binaries, other binaries should be considered alpha and subject to change.

 **Help**

 	SAM Coupé .MGT/DSK image manipulator v2.1.0